Eugene R. Schlesinger

 Chapters in Edited Volumes

-“The Quest for Liturgical Meaning: Schmemmann, Ressourcement, and Scholasticism” in We Give Our Thanks Unto Thee: Essays in Honor of Alexander Schmemann, edited by Porter Case Taylor.
-Eugene: Wipf and Stock (2019).
+“The Quest for Liturgical Meaning: Schmemann, Ressourcement, and Scholasticism” in We Give Our Thanks Unto Thee: Essays in Honor of Alexander Schmemann, edited by Porter Case Taylor, 35–51.
+Eugene: Wipf and Stock, 2019.

 “One, Holy, Catholic and Missional Church: Hans Urs von Balthasar on the Church’s Identity and Mission.”
 In Marking the Church Essays in Ecclesiology, edited by Gregory Scott Peters and Matt Jenson, 164–83.
 Eugene: Wipf and Stock, 2016.